malvesbertoni/ensemble_opf/README.md

 ### Classification with stacking-based ensemble

-Additionally, we offer a stacking-based ensmeble to construct more robust classifiers.
+Additionally, we offer a stacking-based ensemble to construct more robust classifiers.
 With that in mind, just run the following script with the input arguments:

 ```python stacking_classifier.py -h```